 Two notes before we go on:

 I've been working on this post for months and tried to narrow it down into simple bite-sized chunks of information, but there's a lot here.
 So as always, I am bolding or using bullets in the highlights below so you can more easily skim if that's your thing.
 (I'm a skimmer too, we're all busy!)

-***If even skimming isn’t fast enough, here’s the bottom line:
+***BUT if even skimming isn't fast enough, here's the bottom line:

 Vitamin K2 and the Calcium Paradox

 Call me a geek if you want to, but I loved. this. book: Vitamin K2 and the Calcium Paradox: The Little Known Vitamin that can Save Your Life.
-Don’t we all love reading something that causes light bulbs to go off in our brain and everything just clicks?!
+Don't we all love finding something that causes light bulbs to go off in our brain and everything just clicks?!

 I had trouble narrowing down the parts I wanted to share with you, so without giving away the whole book I'll add some excerpts here, but if this topic grabs you like it did me, you may want to just order a copy because you'll want to underline a lot anyway: